mustafaa7med/Salaries-Trends-Analysis/README.md

 | ACCOUNTANT INTERN | 58799.53 |

 **Insight:**
-- Half of the top highest paid employees do have an adminstrative role.
+- Half of the top highest paid employees do have an administrative role.

 ------------------------------------------------------